Pricing

 An option price translates the exercise's possibility based on probability and market sentiment towards the amplitude of change the underlying asset can have.
 The model describes what should be the correct price of an option today that expresses the correct probability of this event happening in the future so that, if the option is correctly price, there is no space for arbitrage.

-The model assumes the underlying asset follows a lognormal distribution since asset prices cannot be negative (they are bounded by zero).
+The model assumes the underlying asset follows a distribution since asset prices cannot be negative (they are bounded by zero).
 The lognormal distribution is asymmetrical and creates a right-skewed curve.
-The skewness represents the degree of distortion from the symmetrical bell curve in a probability distribution.
+The represents the degree of distortion from the symmetrical bell curve in a probability distribution.
 Data on both sides of the skew are also referred to as "tail."

 The Black Scholes model allows for discovering a new price based on current and past values.